LC

 Taxon distribution as listed in assessment

-Within the UAE, it has been recorded within the Ru'us al-Jibal (MEW 2010, Feulner 2011).
-Globally, the native range of this species encompasses northern Africa to the Arabian Peninsula, in addition to from south-eastern European Russia to Mongolia (Board of Trustees, RBG Kew 2019).
+Within the UAE, it is known to occur in the Ru'us al-Jibal and the southern Hajar Mountains (Jongbloed et al. 2003, Feulner 2011).
+Globally, the native range of this species spans from northern and northeast tropical Africa, through to the Arabian Peninsula and on to Pakistan (Board of Trustees, RBG Kew 2019).

 Is there a map available in assessment?